ksarkies/XBee-Acquisition/Development/XBee-node-test-pc/README.md

 timer ISR can be defined in the test code by replacing the actual ISR call with the function: timerISR().

-xbee.cpp is a file associated with the code under test, which has been copied from the library directory with its extension changed from c to cpp to satisfy the g++ compiler (otherwise it is not correctly linked).
+**xbee-libs.cpp** is a file associated with the code under test, which has been copied from the library directory with its extension changed from c to cpp to satisfy the g++ compiler (otherwise it is not correctly linked).

 K. Sarkies
 3 April 2016